 1. Distributing your podcast

-Good podcast distribution is fundamental to your show’s success – which is why we’ve introduced one click / tap distribution.
-We wanted to make syndicating your show simple, quick and stress-free – plus you can do it from desktop or mobile – giving you total freedom in how you podcast!
-To get started, head to your show dashboard and choose from Apple Podcasts, Spotify, iHeartRadio, Google Podcasts and Castbox – click ‘submit’ and we’ll take care of the rest.
+Good podcast distribution is fundamental to your podcast’s success – which is why we’ve introduced one click / tap distribution.
+We wanted to make syndicating your podcast simple, quick and stress-free – plus you can do it from desktop or mobile – giving you total freedom in how you podcast!
+To get started, head to your podcast dashboard and choose from Apple Podcasts, Spotify, iHeartRadio, Google Podcasts and Castbox – click ‘submit’ and we’ll take care of the rest.
 It’s as simple as that – what are you waiting for?

 2. Engaging your listeners